alysonpsantos/journal/tmux/README.md

 ### tmux-sidebar

-I installed, but did not used it.
-Can be usefull
+I installed and, at first, did not use it.
+But it is really useful.

 keybindings